MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 # Industry from Scratch

 New Game, New You?
 Here's how to bootstrap your industry.
-Start off with a handful of Tungsten, building out basic resources and low tier manufactured goods:

-- Bessel III-b for Al/Fe/Ni/Co
-- Androphon for beryllium, europium and helium-3
-- Procyon III for copper
-- Alpha Tirna VIII-c titanium and tungsten
-- Zeta Ophiuchi for silver
-- Gagarin for adhesive
-- Fabricators for Adaptive Frame, Isocentered Magnets and more
-- Shoza III-a for neodymium and helium-3

-From this you'll be able to construct most tier 1 manufactured goods.
-The process is entirely based on picking stuff up from each outpost and bringing it back to Bessel III-b for the moment, we'll start introducing cargo links and inter-system cargo links after Andraphon (or Leviathan II).
+Start off with a handful of Tungsten, building out basic resources and low tier manufactured goods.
+At the completion of this guide you'll be able to construct "tier 1" goods (the ones made by [Simple Fabricator](https://inara.cz/starfield/outpost-module/1206/)).
+The process is entirely based on picking stuff up from each outpost and bringing it back to Bessel III-b for the moment.
+Cargo Links for some routes will be added right at the end.

-After that we'll proceed to producing Reactors as a stepping stone towards producing Advanced Reactors.
+After that we'll proceed to producing Reactors in *Advanced Reactor Assembly Line*, or you can branch out into pharmaceuticals with *Pharmaceutical Lab*.

 - [Industry from Scratch](#industry-from-scratch)
   - [Preparation](#preparation)